lazrichardson/MOOC-Portfolio/README.md

-# datascience
+# Data Science Coursework
-Portfolio from various datascience courses I've taken on Coursera
+This is my portfolio consisting of projects and general coursework from data courses taken on Coursera and elsewhere